autopilotpattern/consul/README.md

 ```

 In our experience, including a Consul cluster within a project's `docker-compose.yml` can help developers understand and test how a service should be discovered and registered within a wider infrastructure context.

-#### Environment Variables

-- `CONSUL_DEV`: Enable development mode, allowing a node to self-elect as a cluster leader.
-Consul flag: [`-dev`](https://www.consul.io/docs/agent/options.html#_dev).
-    - The following errors will occur if `CONSUL_DEV` is omitted and not enough Consul instances are deployed:
-    ```
-    [ERR] agent: failed to sync remote state: No cluster leader [ERR] agent: failed to sync changes: No cluster leader [ERR] agent: Coordinate update error: No cluster leader
-    ```
-- `CONSUL_DATACENTER_NAME`: Explicitly set the name of the data center in which Consul is running.
-Consul flag: [`-datacenter`](https://www.consul.io/docs/agent/options.html#datacenter).
-    - If this variable is specified it will be used as-is.
-    - If not specified, automatic detection of the datacenter will be attempted.
-See [issue #23](https://github.com/autopilotpattern/consul/issues/23) for more details.
-    - Consul's default of "dc1" will be used if none of the above apply.

 ### Clients